-[Case example] Where the design in the application filed in the first country is a finished product combining multiple interchangeable components, and a combination that is not disclosed in the statement in the application and drawings, etc. attached to the application in the application filed in the first country is specified as the design in an application for design registration filed in Japan

-Application filed in the first country: Three designs of the main body of a ballpoint pen (A, B and C), three designs of the cap of a ballpoint pen (a, b and c), and one design of a ballpoint pen with a cap (A + a) are described.
-In addition, the application contains a statement to the effect that the subject matter is not limited to one design of a ballpoint pen with a cap (A + a), but that the combinations of the main body of a ballpoint pen and the cap of a ballpoint pen can be changed.

-Application filed in Japan: Design of a ballpoint pen with a cap (A + b)

-(Explanation) A total of seven designs are illustrated in the application filed in the first country: three designs of the main body of a ballpoint pen (A, B and C), three designs of the cap of a ballpoint pen (a, b and c), and one design of a ballpoint pen with a cap (A + a).

-However, by making comprehensive determination based on the statement in the application, the design of a ballpoint pen with a cap (A + a) has been shown as an example, and the application filed in the first country is found to be an application requesting registration for nine designs with regard to designs of a ballpoint pen with a cap, including a design of a combination that has not been illustrated (A + b).

-Even after making a comprehensive determination based on the statement in the application and on drawings, etc. attached to the application in the application filed in the first country, where it is unclear whether design registration is being requested in the first country for the combination specified as the design in the application for design registration filed in Japan-such as where the design of a ballpoint pen with a cap (A + a) is not described in the first application, or where it is not clear whether the combinations of the main body of a ballpoint pen and the cap of a ballpoint pen can be changed-the two designs should not be found to be similar or identical.
+[[Example where two designs are found to be similar or identical] [Case example] Where the design in the application filed in the first country is a finished product combining multiple interchangeable components, and a combination that is not disclosed in the statement in the application and drawings, etc. attached to the application in the application filed in the first country is specified as the design in an application for design ٨٣ registration filed in Japan Application filed in the first country: Three designs of the main body of a ballpoint pen (A, B and C), three designs of the cap of a ballpoint pen (a, b and c), and one design of a ballpoint pen with a cap $(A + a)$ are described.
+In addition, the application contains a statement to the effect that the subject matter is limited to one design of a ballpoint pen with a cap $(A + a)$, but that the combinations of the main body of a ballpoint pen and the cap of a ballpoint pen can be changed.
+Ap pplication filed in Japan: Design of a ballpoint pen with a cap (A + b) (Explanation) A total of seven designs are illustrated in the application filed in the first country: three designs of the main body of a ballpoint pen (A, B and C), three designs of the cap of a ballpoint pen (a, b and c), and one design of a ballpoint pen with a cap $(A + a)$.
+However, by making comprehensive determination based on the statement in the application, the design of a ballpoint pen with a cap $(A + a)$ has been shown as an example, and the application filed in the first country is found to be an application requesting registration for nine designs with regard to designs of a ballpoint pen with a cap, including a design of a combination that has not been illustrated $(A + b)$. in f ap rec spe Ja de coi Even after making a comprehensive determination based on the statement the application and on drawings, etc. attached to the application in the plication filed in the first country, where it is unclear whether design gistration is being requested in the first country for the combination ecified as the design in the application for design registration filed in pan-such as where the design of a ballpoint pen with a cap $(A + a)$ is not scribed in the first application, or where it is not clear whether the mbinations of the main body of a ballpoint pen and the cap of a ballpoint n can be changed-the two designs should not be found to be similar or identical.

-4.5 Where the shape, etc. of the entire article, etc. is not represented in the drawings, etc. of the application filed in the first country
+4.5 Where the shape, etc. of the entire article, etc. is not represented in the drawings, etc. of the application filed in the first country shape, etc. of the entire article, etc., the examiner should not determine the two designs to be identical designs.